 Only artificial baits may be used.
 No live or cut bait is permitted (pork baits are permitted).
 All bass must be caught alive in a legal and sporting manner.
 No snagging.
 Each competitor may only use 1 rod at a time.
 No more than 1 line in the water at a time per angler.
 Trolling with the combustion motor is not permitted.
 No competitor may leave the boat to land or catch fish.

 11. STATE AND FEDERAL GAME REGULATIONS

 All participants are expected to abide by all state and federal laws and game regulations.
 Any team who intentionally violates a law or regulation in an attempt to gain an unfair advantage will have their catch disqualified.
-See rule 12 for the penalty for bringing a short fish or slot fish to the scales.
+Bringing short fish or slot fish to the scales will be penalized as described in rule 12.
 In the case of multiple governing authorities, the strictest law is applicable.
-Any participant who consumes, or is under the influence of alcoholic beverages, stimulants or depressants during any Fishers of Men function will have their catch disqualified. (prescribed medications taken per doctor’s instructions are excluded)
+Any participant who consumes, or is under the influence of alcoholic beverages, stimulants or depressants during any Fishers of Men function, including the pre-tournament meeting may be disqualified from the tournament.
+(Prescribed medications taken per doctor’s instructions are excluded)

 The tournament creel limit will be set by the director but at no time will be more than 5 fish per team.
 Only largemouth, smallmouth, spotted bass may be weighed in.